frogologist/frogologist.github.io/collections/_kb/course-progress-tracking-totara.md

 The topics-as-SCOs approach described here is considered best practice by some LMS vendors.

-## How is existing SCORM content typically constructed?

-SCORM content is often constructed as one SCO bundled into one SCORM package.

-Content created in this way must be uploaded to a single SCORM Activity in Totara Learn.
-Where a given Course has only one such Activity, Totara's Activity-based calculations would see the progress jump from 0% to 100% with no intermediate value — even when the learner completed the SCORM content across multiple sittings.

-## Can Totara Learn display granular progress data from single SCORM packages?
+### Can Totara Learn display granular progress data from single SCORM packages?

 The short answer is no. Read on for more information.